Connect with us

 We don’t know, it’s never said.
 Mark Jones said the original name he had come up with for Lep was Basil, but that was never made official.
 And though people call him Lubdan, that name is never spoken in the movies; it came from a non-canon comic book miniseries, which is not course-relevant material as far as we’re concerned.

-WHY DOES THE LEPRECHAUN WANT GOLD?
+WHY DOES HE WANT GOLD?

 Leprechaun 3 teaches us, through a very mid-90s CD-ROM animation of lore, that the gold is also the source of Lep’s magic, and that each piece of it allows the holder to make a single wish.
 In Leprechaun 2, holders of the gold are considered immune to his magic and any harm that could come from it, but this seemed like a one-and-done deal since it’s contradicted in several other films when people get murdered despite having his gold on or in them.